roemvaar/tcp_ip_server_client/docs/tcp_ip.md

 Just as the IP address identifies the computer, the network **port** identifies the **application or service** running on the computer.

+It is the socket pair (the 4-tuple consisting of the client IP address, client port number, server IP address, and server port number) that specifies the two endpoints that uniquely identifies each TCP connection in an internet.

 ```The use of ports allow computers/devices to run multiple services/applications```